 Promising start-ups such as Endoart and Obtech Medical have been acquired by larger companies: Allergan and Ethicon Endosurgery respectively.
 The progress of other promising start-ups, such as Sensimed, who design, develop and commercialise integrated micro-systems for medical devices, is closely followed by the market as well.

-- Medtech cluster
+- Medical cluster Switzerland

 - Federation of Swiss medical devices’ trade and industry associations